 Ever look at a stuffed drawer of tees and still feel like you’ve got nothing to wear?
-Same—I kept asking how many t shirts should i own while buying duplicates and doing endless laundry.
-Maybe you’re also searching how many t shirts do i need or how many shirts should i own just to make mornings easier.
+Same here, I kept asking how many t-shirts I should own while buying duplicates and doing endless laundry.

-how many t shirts should i own — the quick answer
+how many t shirts should i own the quick answer

 If you work in a tee daily or uniform style, buy multiples of the exact kind you love.
 That reduces decision fatigue and supports a minimalist closet.
 It also makes laundry rotation simple and stress-free.